 How to Find a Functional Medicine Doctor

-If you’re looking for a functional medicine doctor in your area, then you’ll want to check out this article with the best resources.
+If you’re looking for how to find a functional medicine doctor in your area, then you’ll want to check out this article with the best resources.
 Functional medicine is an approach to healthcare that is based around finding the root cause.
 Use the included resources to find the best functional medicine practitioners.

 What is functional medicine?

-Functional medicine is an approach to healthcare that seeks out and treats the root cause of symptoms or diseases.
+Functional medicine is an approach to healthcare that seeks out and treats the root cause of symptoms or chronic diseases.
 This sets it apart from traditional medicine in the United States and a lot of other places, which often only attempt to treat symptoms.

 The main principle that guides the philosophy of functional medicine is that one medical condition can have many different causes.